Cleopatra’s Milk Bath DIY

 • Start with salt, then milk powder, then petals.
 Next add some oats and then start with salt again.
 Keep going until the jar is full

-• Each jar is one bath.
+• These ampunts should make 3 jars and each jar is one bath.
 Simply tip the jar into warm running water and enjoy

 This is honestly such a soothing, relaxing bath milk.
 I’ve made a few batches and Dorothy has already sampled them and proclaims them delicious!